 05 of 07

-Cumin (kamoun in Moroccan Arabic) is used in large number of Moroccan dishes, most prominently as a condiment and to season meats, but also to add flavor to sauces, veggies, tagines, eggs and more.
+Cumin (kamoun in Moroccan Arabic) is used in a large number of Moroccan dishes, most prominently as a condiment and to season meats, but also to add flavor to sauces, veggies, tagines, eggs and more.
 The spice is found in both seed and ground form and has uses which extend beyond the kitchen.

 Try cumin in a classic Moroccan recipe: Kefta Brochettes